pellie04/cse15l-lab-reports/lab-report-week-5.md

 technical/plos/journal.pbio.0030136.txt:0
 technical/plos/journal.pbio.0030137.txt:0
 ```
 In this example I used -c with the command that looked for the sequence "base pair".
-It provided the files as well as how many lines contain the sequence, a lot 0's but some 1's and 2's.
+It provided the files as well as how many lines contained the sequence.
+There were a lot of 0's but some 1's and 2's.
 I used it on a more specific directory because with thousands of files there would be thousands of lines of output with just 0.

 ```
  grep -c "base pair" technical/biomed/gb-2001-2-7-research0025.txt 3

 ```
-This is what the output looks like when you run the command on just one file alone, as you can see the file path is not listed since it was used for the command in the first place and it prints out the number of lines containing the term base pair, which is 3.
+This is what the output looks like when you run the command on just one file alone, as you can see the file path is not listed since it was used for the command.
+It prints out the number of lines containing the term base pair, which is 3.
 You can get a good idea of how much something gets spoken about in a file.

 ```
  grep  -c  "the" technical/plos/journal.*.txt